Gregg Sulkin Nude Leak: Bella Thorne Defends Her Ex-Boyfriend On Twitter

 “All I have left to say is Tyler is an angel,” she coyly tweeted.

 It looks like Bella has no bad blood with any of her ex-boyfriends.
-Earlier this month, as reported via Just Jared, the Famous In Love star recently revealed that she’s still on good terms with Gregg.
+Earlier this month, as reported by Just Jared, the Famous In Love star recently revealed that she’s still on good terms with Gregg.

 “Yeeeeee you know it :),” she tweeted to a fan who asked.